Interchanges Fees

 Who sets interchange fees?

-Credit card networks (or credit card associations) establish their respective interchange fees.
+Credit card networks (aka credit card issuers, card associations, or payment networks) establish their respective interchange fees.
 Mastercard, Visa, American Express, and Discover are the major credit card networks (or credit card companies).

 Who keeps the interchange fees?